nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Java: JavaFX") }}">

-**JavaFX is not required for this module**<span tags="m--cs2113"> as we strongly discourage you from creating a GUI app</span>.
+**JavaFX is not required for this course**<span tags="m--cs2113"> as we strongly discourage you from creating a GUI app</span>.
 If you are still interest to learn JavaFX, given below is a link to some tutorials.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Java: Streams") }}">

-**Streams is an advanced Java feature** not required for this module.
+**Streams is an advanced Java feature** not required for this course.
 If you are still interest to learn it, some resources are given below.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("cppToJava-junit-basic") }}">